zoom-c/docs/trezor-user/advanced_features.rst

 Now do the following steps:

-A. Wipe your TREZOR device:
+A. Wipe your TREZOR device (see above)

- 1. Plug in your TREZOR
- 2. Go to myTREZOR.com
- 3. Select your TREZOR and press **Wipe device**

-   - You should now see the "Welcome to TREZOR Setup!"

 B. Setup your TREZOR with its new recovery seed and write down your new TREZOR's address